simCecca/InformationVisualization/README.md

-# InformationVisualization
-SEE THE WIKI SECTION
+# SEE THE WIKI SECTION